josephcarey/scampr2/README.md

 # Scampr 2: Electric Boogaloo

 A basic Slack bot that grabs data from CampSite for Dorian 2024.
+WIP.